Japan–United States relations: Ryukyu Islands (Okinawa)

 Okinawa is the site of major American military bases that have caused problems, as Japanese and Okinawans have protested their presence for decades.
 In secret negotiations that began in 1969 Washington sought unrestricted use of its bases for possible conventional combat operations in Korea, Taiwan, and South Vietnam, as well as the emergency re-entry and transit rights of nuclear weapons.
 However anti-nuclear sentiment was strong in Japan and the government wanted the U.S. to remove all nuclear weapons from Okinawa.
 In the end, the United States and Japan agreed to maintain bases that would allow the continuation of American deterrent capabilities in East Asia.
 In 1972 the Ryukyu Islands, including Okinawa, reverted to Japanese control and the provisions of the 1960 security treaty were extended to cover them.
 The United States retained the right to station forces on these islands.

 Military relations improved after the mid-1970s.
 In 1960 the Security Consultative Committee, with representatives from both countries, was set up under the 1960 security treaty to discuss and coordinate security matters concerning both nations.
-In 1976 a subcommittee of that body prepared the Guidelines for Japan-United States Defense Cooperation that were approved by the full committee in 1978 and later approved by the National Defense Council and cabinet.
+In 1976 a subcommittee of that body prepared the Guidelines for Japan–United States Defense Cooperation that were approved by the full committee in 1978 and later approved by the National Defense Council and cabinet.
 The guidelines authorized unprecedented activities in joint defense planning, response to an armed attack on Japan, and cooperation on situations in Asia and the Pacific region that could affect Japan's security.

 A dispute that had boiled since 1996 regarding a base with 18,000 U.S. Marines had temporarily been resolved in late 2013.
 Agreement had been reached to move the Marine Corps Air Station Futenma to a less-densely populated area of Okinawa.

+In October 2024, Gen Nakatani conducted his first talks with U.S. Defense Secretary Lloyd Austin, agreeing to enhance their military presence in the Ryukyu Islands.
+In July 2024, defense chiefs and diplomats from both nations agreed on significant upgrades to their alliance, including a revamp of U.S. command in Japan, which would grant it a direct leadership role over American forces.
+Additionally, Japan's Self-Defense Forces planned to establish a new permanent joint headquarters by March 2025.
+This collaboration aimed to counter China's growing assertiveness, especially regarding Taiwan, which Tarō Asō controversially referred to as an important "country" for Japan.
+This statement underscored Japan's cautious approach to Taiwan amid its complex relationship with China, which views the island as a breakaway province.
+The potential for conflict over Taiwan could implicate Japan due to its alliance with the U.S. and geographic proximity, leading Japan to focus its defense budget on addressing these threats.